Anti-doping agency considers school testing

 Drug Free Sport New Zealand told the parliamentary select committee on Wednesday that early indications are that the use of banned drugs is not as widespread in New Zealand as in Australia.

 An investigation in Australia recently revealed that the use of banned drugs is endemic in professional sport.

 The Australian Crime Commission also found that organised criminal networks are involved in distributing drugs to athletes, their doctors and coaches.

 The Government has asked whether those findings have any implications in New Zealand.

 Drug Free Sport New Zealand chief executive Graeme Steel told MPs that early indications are positive, but there is further work to be done and whether there is any gang involvement will be looked at also.

 "That's something that we will be talking to the police about and if they are distributing, is it to elite-level athletes, or just a more general part of the community.
 So what we need to be clear about is our jurisdictions in this."

 A report for the Sports Minister would be prepared as soon as possible, he says.

-Next story in National: Papers show dark side of opposition to mergers
+Next story in New Zealand: Papers show dark side of opposition to mergers

 Copyright © 2013, Radio New Zealand